 The topics covered in the course are:

 - Libya and Afghanistan

-There are two assessment areas in this course: participation in weekly online discussions which require input from each course member to the academic supervisors for the 6 weekly tutorials, and one essay of 1500 words.
+There are two assessment areas in this course: participation in weekly online discussions, which require input from each course member to the academic supervisor for the six weekly tutorials, and one essay of 1500 words.
 It is compulsory to obtain passes in both assessment areas in order to achieve an overall pass in the course.

-Individuals can nominate for the IAPC through PMKeyS.
-IAPC PMKeyS course code 215212.
+Individuals can nominate for the IAPC through their UTC or orderly room.
+The IAPC PMKeyS course code 215212.